90 Days Gen AI Risk Trial -Start Now

 Autonomous AI agent actions

 AI agents can send emails, call APIs, read databases, and execute code.
 None of these actions look like 'data leaving a channel' from DLP's perspective.
 They look like legitimate application traffic.
-AI governance platforms track agent actions at the session level, enforcing scope limits and logging every tool call.
+Workforce AI Security platforms track agent actions at the session level, enforcing scope limits and logging every tool call.

 5